lara-pawar/REDMANE-metadata-generator-with-RO-Crate/sample_metadata/README.md

 This folder contains metadata and sample-to-patient documents.
-All of the files are in .json format.
+All of the files are in .json format, except the script.

 1. sample_metadata_ori.json: This file is made by the previous intake, including 100 samples and 100 patients.
 One patient corresponds to one sample (ex: Patient-ICGC_0001, Sample-LC_Sample1)